-- 4. Capital Project Funds used to account for resources to enable the acquisition or construction of major capital facilities which are not financed by enterprise funds, internal service funds, or trust funds. - 5.
-Enterprise Funds used to account for operations that are financed and operated in a manner similar to private business enterprises. - 6.
+- 5. Enterprise Funds used to account for operations that are financed and operated in a manner similar to private business enterprises. - 6.
 Internal Service Funds used to account for the cost of providing goods or services between City departments. - 7.
 Trust and Agency Funds used to account for assets held by the City in a trustee capacity or as an agent for individuals, private organizations, other governments, and/or other funds. - 8.
 Bond Reserve Funds funds set at prescribed levels by certain bond ordinances to pay principal and/or interest if required to prevent default. - 9.
 New funds available for investment by the City, such as (but not limited to) resources associated with Public Improvement Districts or Tax Increment Financing zones, unless specifically excluded herein. - C. Funds covered by this Policy and managed as separately invested assets: - 1.
 Bond Funds funds established with the proceeds from specific bond issues when it is determined that segregating these funds from the pooled funds' portfolio will result in maximum interest earning retention under the provisions of the Tax Reform Act of 1986. - 2.
 Endowment Funds funds given to the City with the instructions that the principal is to remain intact, unless otherwise agreed to, and the income generated by the investments will be used for specified purposes. - 3.
 Trust, Escrowed Funds & Security Deposits funds held outside the City by a trust, escrow agent, or other entity but belonging to the City. - D. This Policy shall not govern funds, which are managed under separate investment programs in accordance with the Tex.
 Gov't.
 Code Sec.
 2256.004.
 Such programs currently include all funds related to employee retirement programs, other funds established by the City for deferred employee compensation, and certain private donations.
 The City shall and will maintain responsibility for these funds to the extent required by federal and state law, the City Charter, and donor stipulations.
 This Policy also does not apply to monies held in escrow to retire bonds which are subject to defeasance requirements stated under their respective bond ordinances.

-II.
-INVESTMETN OBJECTIVES AND STRATEGIES
+III.
+INVESTMENT OBJECTIVES & STRATEGIES

-It is the policy of the City that, giving due regard to the safety and risk of investments, all available funds shall be invested in conformance with state and federal regulations, applicable bond ordinance requirements, this Policy and investment strategies.
+It is the policy of the City that, giving due regard to the safety and risk of investments, all available funds shall be invested in conformance with state and federal regulations, applicable bond ordinance requirements, adopted Investment Policy and investment strategies.